 Daana’s Coconut Oil:

-Our coconut oil comes from Usha and Ravi’s family owned organic farm in Krishnarajanagara, a town near Mysore, in Karnataka.
+Our coconut oil comes from Vasanthkumar’s family owned organic farm in Mysore, Karnataka.
 They grow rice and dal intercropped with vegetables and spices.
 The coconuts are harvested, split apart and dried, thus yielding the “copra”.
 The copra is then chopped up and crushed in a rotary press, which yields the “cold-pressed” coconut oil.
 The oil is made in Anand and Priya’s rotary press in Mysore, where they make cold pressed coconut, groundnut, sesame and sunflower oils.

 The oil is extracted from the first press, and hence is also called Virgin Coconut oil.
 This process uses an electric form of the traditional “kachchi ghani” to make the oil.